aninchat/theasciiconstruct_blog/content/post/junos-part1-the-basics.md

 ## Basic Bridging

-For bridging, we'll walk through the creation of VLANs, implement and verify STP and finally configure SW1 for inter-VLAN routing using L3 interfaces for our VLANs.
+For bridging, we'll walk through the creation of VLANs, implement and verify STP, and finally configure SW1 for inter-VLAN routing using L3 interfaces for our VLANs.

 ### Craeting VLANs